achrafsouk/cloudfront-rule-engine/README.md

             },
 }
 ```
-**getMatchingRuleId()** Loop through rules to find matching ones.
-Decide if you want to apply all rules that match, or only the first one that matches.

-**getRuleActions()** Fetch the actions of the rule that matched from KVS.
-An example rule action:
+An example of a rule action:
 ```
     {
         "name": "adminRedirect",